open-edge-insights/eii-core/common/libs/ConfigMgr/kv_store_plugin/README.md

 ## Compilation

-The EIS DB Client utilizes CMake as the build tool for compiling the library.
+The EIS KVStorePlugin utilizes CMake as the build tool for compiling the library.
 The simplest sequence of commands for building the library are shown below.

 ```sh